Ed-von-Schleck/cbob/README.md

 Just look in your `.cbob` directory.
 Every target is a subdirectory of `.cbob/targets`.
 Every source file is a symlink in its `sources` subdirectory.
 The source's file path relative to the project root is mangled (`/` replaced with `_`) so that it is a flat list.
 Similarly, the configured compiler is just a symlink, and so on.

-When `cbob` builds a target, it first creates a bi-directional graph of dependencies by parsing gcc's output when invoked with `-M`.
-Files with dependencies (and a file has always a dependency on itself) older than the corresponding object file in `.cbob/build` are marked for recompilation, as well as all source files that depend (directly or indirectly) on our file in question (bi-directional, remember?).
+When `cbob` build a target, it first assembles a list of all source files for that target (reading the symlinks in the `source` subdirectory).
+Then it creates a directed acyclical graph (DAG) from the dependencies (well, hopefully acyclical - it will fail noisily if it isn't).
+The nodes are then partially ordered via a topological sort, and iterated over from the end points first.
+For every node, it checks if it's a source file (and not a header), and if it is, `cbob` marks it as *dirty* if it's `mtime` is newer than the corresponding object file.
+Then, `cbob` will update the `mtime` of nodes depending on our node in question with `max(node, child_node)`.

+That's it.
+The dirty nodes will be recompiled, and if there is at least on dirty node, the linking step will be performed.

 Feedback
 --------